atmerritt/temp-da-ce-case-study/01-lesson-plans/3.08_multi_class_logistic_regression/part2_multiclass_cls.md

 In this part of the lesson we'll use the classic [Iris Dataset](https://archive.ics.uci.edu/ml/datasets/Iris/).
 The dataset can be read in easily with `sklearn`'s built-in function `load_iris()`, which also serves to highlight the collection of datasets that `sklearn` provides access to (these are generally simple and over-used datasets, but they can be a very useful learning tool).

+---

+### Wrap-up discussion
+1. What do you think about the differences between OVR and multinomial logistic regression?
+2. Why do you think OVO isn't one of the multi-class options in `sklearn`'s logistic regression classifier?